Everything about forming a business at your fingertips.

 LLC

-Unlike the corporation the LLC is not required to hold meetings annually or maintain bylaws furthermore ownership is expressed by the % each member owns unlike the corporation where ownership is represented by shares of stock.
+LLCs are not required to hold meetings annually or maintain bylaws.
+Furthermore, ownership is expressed by the percentage each member owns, while corporation ownership is represented by shares of stock.

 Most Versatile

-The LLC is the most versatile of all entity types as members can elect receive the same tax treatment of an S or C Corporation.
-The ease of management, limited liability and ability to designate corporate tax treatment make the LLC our most favored entity type.
+The LLC is the most versatile of all entity types as members can elect to receive the same tax treatment as an S or C Corporation.
+The ease of management, limited liability, and ability to designate corporate tax treatment make the LLC our most favored entity type.

 Any profits or losses on the business will pass through directly to the member's personal tax return and are treated as personal income and taxed on an individual level.